-Help participants grapple with difficult ethical dilemmas CPAs face in the private and public sectors What is the function of ethics in society today - and why is it so critical Why isn't just "following the rules" enough What does it mean to be a leader and a CPA How high should the ethical "bar" be set Is it "Caesar's Wife" (beyond suspicion)
+Grapple with difficult ethical dilemmas CPAs face in the private and public sectors Define the function of ethics in society today - and why is it so critical Define why isn't just "following the rules" enough Define what it mean to be a leader and a CPA Determine how high the ethical "bar" be set Is it "Caesar's Wife" (beyond suspicion)

 Interactive format that drives home the difficulty of reaching ethical decisions Challenging and thought-provoking case-based discussion Designed to expand participants' thinking beyond traditional CPA roles

 Anyone who might wrestle with ethical issues, especially anyone in a leadership role

 For more than four decades, Greg Conderacci has been using the magic of communication to help people lead happier, more productive and more rewarding lives.

 A Senior Fellow with the Business Learning Institute, he is a marketing consultant specializing in helping professional and financial services firms answer clients’ key questions like: "Why should I trust you?"
 "Why should I do business with you?" and, "How are you any different from the rest?"

 At BLI, his training focuses on key success skills like ethics, leadership, business development, communication, and even time/personal energy management.
 He also teaches marketing at the Johns Hopkins University Carey Business School.